 Hotdogs stand up to the English language’s test for sandwiches.

-You can’t fight city hall, or the dictionary.
+You can’t fight the dictionary.
 The Merriam-Webster dictionary defines a sandwich as “two or more slices of bread or a split roll having a filling in between.”
 And while describing a wiener as “filling” might seem a bit awkward, it is the generic nature of the term “filling” that allows for such wondrous variety in sandwiches.
 “Filling” means freedom – the freedom to make bread a most versatile canvas – for peanut butter, egg salad, and even hotdogs.
 So, is a hotdog a sandwich?
 In 2017, Oscar-Mayer’s head of marketing, Gregory Guidotti, declared it so, and even the late Supreme Court Justice Ruth Bader Ginsburg ruled that a hotdog is a sandwich.